jamesdanielwhitford/replit.github.io/tutorials/42-build-a-robot-nft.md

 ## Testing our contract

-Now that we've implemented our NFT's core functionality, it's time to deploy to the Replit testnet and test it out.
+Now that we've implemented our NFT's core functionality, it's time to deploy to the Replit Testnet and test it out.
 We'll use our repl's web interface to do this.

 First, run your repl.
 Once all of the dependencies are installed, you should see the Replit Ethereum web interface in your repl's browser.
 It looks like this:

 ![REPL Ethereum web interface](/images/tutorials/42-robot-nft-ethereum/repl-eth-web.png)

-Connect your MetaMask wallet to the web interface and switch to the Replit testnet.
+Connect your MetaMask wallet to the web interface and switch to the Replit Testnet.
 Then click the link to get 1 ETH for testing.
 Wait until 1 ETH shows up in your wallet balance on the top right of the page.

 ![Switching to test](/images/tutorials/42-robot-nft-ethereum/switch-to-test.png)
 ![Getting one Ether](/images/tutorials/42-robot-nft-ethereum/get-one.png)

 Now you can deploy your contracts.
-Select "ReplBot" from the drop-down box and click **Deploy**.
+Select "ReplBot" from the drop-down box and click "Deploy".
 Approve the MetaMask pop-up that appears.

 Once this contract has been deployed, it will show up as an expandable box below the drop-down box.
 Expand it and take a look at all the different functions available.